CJT-Jackton/CJT-Jackton.github.io-HUGO/content/posts/shader-breakdown-lcd-display.en.md

 ---

-### LCD Display Pixel
+### LCD Display Pixel Geometry

-We need a texture that represents the actual pixel structure of display that revealed when close-up.
+We need a texture that represents the geometric arrangement of the display pixel that revealed when close-up.
 A quick google search of "LCD pixel" will do the trick for you, or you can draw one by yourself like I do.
-Note that that are some displays out there using none standard layout, like Pentile style display, but we won't get into these and only stick with the normal RGB pixel layout for the sake of simplicity of this tutorial.
+Note that that are some displays out there using none standard layout, like Pentile style display, but we won't get into these and only stick with the normal stripe-style RGB pixel layout for the sake of simplicity of this tutorial.

 We want to know the dimensions of the texture we using as the display content, and use it to scale the uv coordinate so that the pixel tile on each pixel of the texture.
 In Unity, you can call `TextureName_TexelSize` and the thoughtful engine will automatically set up the right value for you.